TheBooker66/TheBooker66/README.md

 ## A tad bit about me
 I am, first and foremost, a Chemist.
 I also like coding, and I know Js (& Html, css) and C#.
 I also have very basic Python knowledge.
+I've coded websites for Checkers (local multiplayer & local against the computer) and Minesweeper, a lot of random small C# programs (which are a private repo on my Github) and helped greatly with a Whatsapp bot, currently still in development.

 ## These are the languages I code with:
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=TheBooker66&theme=radical)](https://github.com/anuraghazra/github-readme-stats)